clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/increase-virtual-disk-size.rst

 Increase virtual disk size
 **************************
-Once you have determined the disk and partition to be increased, you are ready to perform the actual increase.
+Once you have determined the disk and partition to be increased, you are ready to perform the actual increase of the disk, partition, and filesystem.

 Power off VM and increase virtual disk size: